forcedotcom/SalesforceCanvasFrameworkSDK/README.md

     Or if you're running on Heroku
     https://<your-heroku-app>.herokuapp.com/sdk/callback.html

-### How to push new changes to heroku
+### How to push new changes to Heroku

-To commit your changes into your local git repository and push those changes to Heroku, do the following.
-Note: Your repository name may be diffferent than 'heroku', use git remote -v to confirm.
+To commit your changes into your local git repository and push those changes to Heroku, use these commands.
+Note that your repository name may be diffferent than 'heroku', use git remote -v to confirm.

       git add -A
       git commit -m "My change comments"